 Let $n_i$ denote the number of appearances of category $i$ where $i=1,\ldots,d$ and let $x_i$ denote the probability of an occurrence of the category $i$.
 We impose a conjugate Dirichlet prior with parameter ${\alpha} = (\alpha_i)_i$ on ${x}$ with $\alpha_i >0$.
 Since the likelihood follows a multinomial distribution, the unnormalized posterior $\pi({x}|{n})$ is the Dirichlet distribution with parameter $({n}+ {\alpha})$ defined by

 The challenge in sampling from the Dirichlet distribution arises from the fact that the negative log density $U$ is not convex and the distribution is constrained to the simplex $\Delta_d$.
 The most interesting regime of the Dirichlet posterior occurs when it is sparse.
 Specifically, this means that most of the $n_i$'s are zero and only few of them are relatively large of the order of $\mathcal{O}(d)$ (\cite{hsieh2018mirrored}).
 Note that the simplex $\Delta_{d}$ is a $(d-1)$-dimensional surface; hence in order to ensure integrability of the push-forward distribution, it is more convenient to work with $\mathbb{R}^{d-1}$ dimensional vectors.
-With this in mind, we use the following barrier function
+We use the barrier function defined in Table \ref{tab:barriers} for the simplex.